LiveHelperChat/doc/docs/bot/rest-api.md

 ### Host

 This should be a non-changing URL part.
-To this part, the 'Sub URL' part is always appended.
+To this part, the `Sub URL` part is always appended.

 ### Add request